-We then computed expected exclusions on the maximal fraction of LMBH mergers contributing to the population of CBCs.
-We perform a thorough statistical analysis incorporating both genuine LMBH merger signals and background contributions arising from the misclassification of BNS mergers, particularly in regimes where waveform degeneracies occur due to limited detector sensitivity.
-We further consider the scenario in which these LMBHs originate from DM capture-induced transmutation of BNSs.
-In this context, the limits on $ f_{\rm LMBH} $ can be translated into constraints on the DM parameter space, specifically the DM mass $ m_{\chi} $ and its scattering cross section with nucleons\,$\sigma_{\chi n} $.
-These exclusions are similarly based on rejecting the LMBH+BNS hypothesis in favor of the BNS-only hypothesis, i.e. in the absence of observed LMBH signals.
-We intentionally exclude the case of mixed LMBH-NS binaries in this study, as one of our motivations was LMBHs formed via dark matter capture-induced transmutation.
+We then computed expected exclusions on the maximal contribution of BLMBH mergers to the observed CBC rate.
+We perform a thorough statistical analysis incorporating BLMBH merger signals and background contributions arising from the misclassification of BNS mergers, particularly in regimes where waveform degeneracies occur due to limited detector sensitivity.
+We further consider the scenario in which these BLMBHs originate from DM capture-induced transmutation of BNSs.
+In this context, the limits on $ f_{\rm BLMBH} $ can be translated into constraints on the DM parameter space, specifically the DM mass $ m_{\chi} $ and its scattering cross section with nucleons\,$\sigma_{\chi n}$.
+These exclusions are similarly based on rejecting the BLMBH+BNS hypothesis in favor of the BNS-only hypothesis, i.e. the absence of a true BLMBH component in the low-mass CBC sample.
+We intentionally exclude the case of mixed BLMBH-NS binaries in this study, as one of our motivations was BLMBHs formed via dark matter capture-induced transmutation.
 Given that the binary neutron stars are typically close enough to reside in the same ambient DM environment, it is expected that both components undergo transmutation, resulting in symmetric LMBH-LMBH systems.

-To summarize, we present a numerical-relativity–based framework to distinguish BNSs from LMBHs and constrain exotic formation channels, including DM-induced scenarios such as TBH formation.
-Unlike prior studies relying on inspiral-only waveforms, our analysis spans both inspiral and postmerger regimes and quantifies waveform degeneracies using Bayesian evidence and Fitting Factors across detector sensitivities and distances.
-While postmerger discrimination remains limited, the inspiral phase still yields stronger evidence, with implications for dark matter constraints and BNS rate estimates.
-This complements recent work on DM–GW phenomenology\,\cite{Karydas:2024fcn, Kavanagh:2024lgq, Li:2021pxf, Giangrandi:2025rko, Shirke:2024ymc, Shirke:2023ktu, Bertone:2019irm}, and underscores the importance of high-frequency noise modeling\,\cite{Aggarwal:2025noe} for probing NS EoSs and exotic physics\,\cite{Harada:2023eyg}.
+To summarize, we have studied the possibility to distinguish BNSs from BLMBHs, and constrain exotic LMBH formation channels, including DM-induced scenarios such as TBH formation.
+Unlike prior studies relying on inspiral-only waveforms, our analysis spans both inspiral and postmerger regimes and quantifies the distinguishability using Bayesian evidence.
+This has implications for dark matter constraints and BNS rate estimates, and highlights the need for improved high-frequency modeling\,\cite{Aggarwal:2025noe} for probing NS EoSs and a variety of exotic physics scenarios\,\cite{Harada:2023eyg}.